languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 Requirements:
  -Java 6.0 or later (Oracle Java or IcedTea; GIJ is not supported) -For OpenOffice.org/LibreOffice integration: OpenOffice 3.0.1 or later or LibreOffice.
-We recommend LibreOffice 3.5.4 or later because it contains an important bug fix.
+We recommend LibreOffice 3.5.4 (or later) or Apache OpenOffice 3.4.1 (or later) because they contain an important bug fix.

 Usage:
  -To integrate LanguageTool into OpenOffice.org or LibreOffice, you